Lambros Katsonis: Marriage and children

 His wife was known as Angelina in Russia, but her real name was Maria Sophianou.
 He had three sons and possibly one daughter.
 His first son was killed by the Turks when he was still infant, in the Greek island of Kea.
-The second, Lykourgos (known in Russia as Ликург Ламбрович Качиони, 1790–1863), born on a Greek island, had a brilliant career as officer in the Russian Army, including his service in the Greek Battalion of Balaklava.
-The third son, Alexander who was born in the Crimea, also became an officer in the Russian Army.
+The second, Lykourgos (known in Russia as Ликург Ламбрович Качиони, 1790–1863), born on a Greek Island, had a brilliant career as officer in the Imperial Russian Army, including his service in the Greek Battalion of Balaklava.
+The third son, Alexander who was born in the Crimea, also became an officer in the Imperial Russian Army.
 According to some sources he had a daughter named Garyfallia, but there is no information about her life.
 One of Lambros' grandsons, Spyridon son of Alexander, was a known Russian writer.
 He was also the godfather of Odysseas Androutsos, a commander of the Greek War of Independence.

 Legacy

-The Livadia Palace, the summer home of the last Tsars was built on Katsonis' Livadia estate after 1861.
-The name of the estate was given to it by Katsonis, who named it after his birthplace; moreover, this is the origin of the name of Livadiya town itself.
+The Livadia Palace, the summer home of the last emperors of Russa was built on Katsonis' Livadia estate after 1861.
+The name of the estate was given to it by Katsonis, who named it after his birthplace; moreover, this is the origin of the name of the town of Livadiya itself.
 It is there that the World War II Yalta Conference took place.
-This is where he was assassinated in 1805.
+This is where he was assassinated in 1805, under unclear circumstances.

 The Hellenic Navy has named four of its ships after Katsonis.